How 6 Problem-Solvers Tackled Pandemic Challenges In Their Neighborhoods

 'Commander Safeguard' brings COVID-19 messages to remote areas

-Rehmat Ali Jaffar Dost, 43, is known as "Commander Safeguard" for his clean-up and anti-littering campaigns in the Chitral, a remote district of Pakistan on the border of Afghanistan.
+Rehmat Ali Jaffar Dost, 43, is known as "Commander Safeguard" for his clean-up and anti-littering campaigns in Chitral, a remote district of Pakistan on the border of Afghanistan.
 Now he's adding to his agenda: informing citizens about COVID-19.

 In the area where Dost lives, fewer than 20% of residents have basic 2G internet and there are still some villages with no electricity, according to the Aga Khan Rural Support Program, a nonprofit operating in rural parts of Pakistan.
 And government officials and nonprofit organizations have been slow to spread crucial COVID-19 messaging to remote areas of the country.
 But the virus itself is spreading.
 In the district of Upper Chitral, with a population of nearly 200,000, there are more than 110 confirmed cases.